About the 2019 Summit

 The Summit is also funded by Oregon TGM.
 The Transportation and Growth Management program (TGM) is a partnership of the Oregon Department of Land Conservation and Development (DLCD) and Oregon Department of Transportation.
 The program helps governments across Oregon with skills and resources to plan long-term, sustainable growth in their transportation systems in line with other planning for changing demographics and land uses.

 About the Coalition

-The Build Small Coalition is a group of public, private and nonprofit partners working together to promote the small-house movement, from creating awareness about smaller homes, including ADUs, to helping advance policies, regulations, and financing tools that will make it easier to build and pay for them.
+The Build Small Coalition is a group of public, private and nonprofit partners.
+Working together, they promote the small-house movement — from creating awareness about smaller homes, including ADUs — to helping advance policies, regulations, and financing tools that will make it easier to build and pay for them.
 Metro convenes the Coalition as part of its Equitable Housing Initiative.

 Heating and cooling our homes makes up about 80 percent of our homes’ total greenhouse gas emissions over their 70-year lifespans.
-This staggering figure from research by the Oregon Department of Environmental Quality helped inspire what today has become the Build Small Coalition.
+This staggering figure from research by the Oregon Department of Environmental Quality inspired the Build Small Coalition.
 With its partners, the coalition has expanded its focus to research and promote the role smaller homes could play in addressing issues of housing affordability and housing choice.
 It sees a strong potential in smaller housing as a tool to create more modestly-priced housing choices in high-demand neighborhoods.

 The first Build Small Live Large Summit in 2012 focused on promoting small single-family homes, while the second in 2015 explored different types of smaller housing, including tiny homes on wheels and pocket communities.
-This year’s summit will continue to promote the small-house movement with its theme focused on accessory dwelling units.
+2017’s summit promoted the small-house movement with its theme focused on accessory dwelling units (ADUs).